Uniqlo's sale: Shop the End-of-Season Sale for deals on summer styles

 Linen Blend Short-Sleeve Shirt ($19.90, originally $29.90; uniqlo.com)

-With a boxy fit and a linen-rayon blend for breeziness and smoothness, this button-down blouse goes with summer’s ‘90s vibes and pairs great with 2020’s cropped denim, too.
+With a boxy fit and a linen-rayon blend for breeziness and smoothness, this button-down blouse goes with summer’s ‘90s vibes and pairs great with 2020’s cropped denim too.

 U Fisherman Ribbed Mock Neck Sweater ($19.90, originally $49.90; uniqlo.com)